 Blueberries, chia seed and coconut come together for a creamy low carb smoothie.
 Jam-packed with antioxidants and healthy fats, it's a great snack for kids and adults alike.
 Dairy-free and vegan options.

 - 1 cup frozen blueberries

-- 1 cup full fat Greek yogurt (can use almond milk or coconut milk yogurt for dairy-free and vegan)
+- 1 cup full fat Greek yogurt (you can use almond milk or coconut milk yogurt for dairy-free and vegan options)

 - 1 cup unsweetened cashew or almond milk

 - 2 Tbsp Swerve Sweetener or equivalent sweetener (use your favourite!)

 - Feel free to add protein powder, collagen or any other supplement that appeals to you.